awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 ## Step 2: Run the Image Checker<a name="run_image_checker"></a>

 **Note**
 The Image Checker is available only for Windows WorkSpaces\.
-If you are creating an image from a Linux WorkSpace, skip to [Step 3: Create a Custom Image and Custom Bundle](#create_custom_image_bundle)\.
+If you are creating an image from a Linux WorkSpace, skip to [Step 3: Create a custom image and custom bundle](#create_custom_image_bundle)\.

 To confirm that your Windows WorkSpace meets the requirements for image creation, we recommend running the Image Checker\.
 The Image Checker performs a series of tests on the WorkSpace that you want to use to create your image, and provides guidance on how to resolve any issues it finds\.